arturbac/kdevcxx_with_ai/README.md

 2. Highlight the request and the target code.

-3. Press `Ctrl + 1` to activate the AI processing of selected request and code.
+3. Press `Ctrl + 1` or select from Drop down menu `Process with AI` to activate the AI processing of selected request and code in format \[AI perform command \].
 With 0.1.3 there is context menu available `Process With OpenAI`